janbodnar/Python-Skolenie/libs/memory_profiler.md

 - Real-time monitoring: It can display memory usage information in real-time, providing
   immediate insights into memory behavior.

+## The @profile decorator

+The `@profile` decorator is a tool from the memory_profiler library in Python used to monitor
+and measure the memory usage of a specific function.
+When you add the `@profile` decorator to
+a function, it tracks the memory usage of the function line by line, providing detailed insights
+into how much memory is being used before and after each line of code within that function.

 ```python
 from memory_profiler import profile